 SDS Short Volume

-ProShares - UltraShort S&P500 (SDS) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $300.6M, listed on AMEX, carrying a beta of -1.87 to the broader market.
-ProShares UltraShort S&P500 seeks daily investment results, before fees and expenses, that correspond to two times the inverse (-2x) of the daily performance of the S&P 500. public since 2006-07-13.
+ProShares - UltraShort S&P500 (SDS) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $307.1M, listed on AMEX, carrying a beta of -1.87 to the broader market.
+The ProShares UltraShort S&P500 fund is engineered to provide daily investment outcomes that mirror negative two times (-2x) the daily fluctuations of the S&P 500 index. public since 2006-07-13.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.